-Benzodiazepines (BZDs) are widely used and abused in conjunction with medication-assisted treatment (MAT).
+Benzodiazepines (BZDs) are widely used and misused in conjunction with medication-assisted treatment (MAT).

 The frequency with which MAT patients concurrently use BZDs carries major risk of harm, including mortality.